AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/ThermalStressesSP1.md

 $$

-Since there are no body forces the force along the bar's length is also a constant.
+Since there are no body forces, the force along the bar's length is also a constant, so that the equation simplifies to

 $$
 \begin{equation}